Skip to content

 Professional Affiliations:

-Immediate Past Chair, Kaiser Permanente National Research Council
+Past Chair, Kaiser Permanente National Research Council

-Chair, AHIP/CMS HIV and Hepatitis C Quality Measures Working Group
+Co-Chair, AHIP/CMS HIV and Hepatitis C Quality Measures Working Group

 Co-chair, IDSA/HIVMA HIV Primary Care Guideline Committee

-Incoming Chair, Health Care Systems Research Network
+Immediate Past Chair, Health Care Systems Research Network

 Past Chair, HIV Medicine Association